alyuz/alyuz/README.md

 </div>

 # 💫 About Me:
 Hey!
-I’m Alyuz (or Alice).<br>I’m a programmer and my objective is to develop interactive and unique systems.
-I’m currently learning more about the area of technology meanwhile I’m searching to develop great programings.
-I’ve already developed some website and applications projects (both web and mobile), including a PC game.
-Some of my projects were developed usign HTML, CSS, JAVASCRIPT, C#, PHP, SQL, C++ and Python.<br><br>Check on my profile, hope you enjoy it!<br>
+I’m Alyuz (or Alice).<br>I'm a programmer passionate about creating interactive and unique systems.
+Constantly expanding my knowledge in technology, I strive to develop high-quality software.
+I've worked on various projects, including automations, websites, web and mobile applications, and a PC game.
+My experience spans HTML, CSS, JavaScript, C#, PHP, SQL, C++, Python, and the Power Platform.
+Always eager to take on new challenges and craft innovative solutions!<br><br>Check on my profile, hope you enjoy it!<br>

 ## 🌐 Socials: